masolimano/maneage/README.md

      $ grep -r survey ./
      ```

- - **Other input datasets**: Add any other input datasets that may be
+ - **Other input datasets (can be done later)**: Add any other input
-     necessary for your research to the pipeline based on the example
+     datasets that may be necessary for your research to the pipeline based
-     above.
+     on the example above.

- - **Delete dummy parts**: The template pipeline contains some parts that
+ - **Delete dummy parts (can be done later)**: The template pipeline
-     are only for the initial/test run, not for any real analysis.
-The
+     contains some parts that are only for the initial/test run, not for
-     respective files to remove and parts to fix are discussed here.
+     any real analysis.
+The respective files to remove and parts to fix are
+     discussed here.

      - `paper.tex`: Delete the text of the abstract and the paper's main
        body, *except* the "Acknowledgements" section.
 This reproduction